 According to the Find My Network section on the Apple Developer website, the Find My network takes advantage of hundreds of millions of Apple devices around the world to help you locate lost or misplaced items even if they’re not in the range of one of your devices or don’t have access to an active network connection.

-Ultra-Wideband is available on the iPhone 11 and iPhone 12 models in a handful of countries and regions that are listed in a support document on Apple’s website.
+Ultra-Wideband is available everywhere on the iPhone 11, 12, and 13, except in a handful of countries and regions listed in a support document on Apple’s website.

-You can order the AirTag beginning at 5am PDT on Friday, April 23 ahead of retail availability starting the next Friday, April 30.
-The accessory is available in one and four packs for $29 and $99, respectively, from apple.com, in the Apple Store app, at Apple Store locations and through the company’s Authorized Resellers and select carriers.
+AirTag is available in one and four packs for $29 and $99, respectively, from apple.com, in the Apple Store app, at Apple Store locations and through the company’s Authorized Resellers and select carriers.